Upper-primary school students are selected for eMentor by the school and teaching staff and matched with mentors.

 Training and Support

 Mentors are provided with guidebooks and resources and are also encouraged to source both mentoring activities relevant to their student.
 Mentors are also provided with support and resources from their eMentor coordinator and fellow eMentors.
-Mentors are provided with headsets and mice but need to have their own laptop.
+Mentors are provided with headsets and mice but need to have their own laptop with a webcam.

 of mentees now know how to react in a positive way when other people are not nice to them

-We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School, Rangeway Primary School and Gnowangerup District High School.
+We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School, Rangeway Primary School and Cue Primary School.

 We run our eMentor programs alternating between, and in partnership with Rural Programs to ensure a stronger, more sustained impact with each and every student.